marcelcases/calibration-sensors-machine-learning/README.md

 |  Top 2  | Support Vector Regression with linear kernel | 0.939766 | 102.691471 | **7.938243** |
 |  Top 3  |   Support Vector Regression with RBF kernel  | 0.935665 | 109.684334 | 8.085332 |

+### Conclusion

-The Neural Network seems to provide a slightly better performance when compared to Support Vector Regression.
-Given that the stats are so similar, for this particular problem I would choose SVR with linear kernel, as the process is more deterministic than a NN.
-That is, in SVR, the performance results are always the same for each run (same R<sup>2</sup>, RMSE and MAE), but in the NN, these stats may change for each run because part of the process is randomized.
+The Neural Network seems to provide a slightly better performance when compared to Support Vector Regression, but given that the stats are so similar, for this particular problem I would choose SVR with linear kernel, as the process is more deterministic than a NN.
+That is, in SVR, the performance results are always the same for each run (same R<sup>2</sup>, RMSE and MAE), but in the NN, these stats may change for each run because part of the optimization process is randomized.
+Furthermore, SVR fit process is faster than the equivalent process in a NN.

 ## Source code

-You can check out the source code used for modeling and solving the problems on the GitHub repo:
+You can check out the source code used for modeling and solving the problems, as well as plotting all graphs, on the GitHub repo:
 [github.com/marcelcases/calibration-sensors-uncontrolled-environments](https://github.com/marcelcases/calibration-sensors-uncontrolled-environments)

 ## References